Swiss reject biodiversity and pension reform proposals

 Swiss ‘biodiversity initiative’: extreme or essential for protecting nature?

-The first gfs.bern voting projection also showed that 69% of voters have rejected the government and parliament’s proposed reform of Switzerland’s occupational pension scheme, the so-called second pillar of the national pension system.
+On Sunday 67.1% of voters roundly also rejected a government-backed reform of Switzerland’s occupational pension scheme, the so-called second pillar of the national pension system.

 More